We Ditched HLS and Cut Playback Errors by 22%

 The old architecture

-Here's what the pipeline looks like:
+Here's what the pipeline looked like:

 User scrolls feed